-Listing 2 depicts the critical parts of the %Filter\Cap predicate.
-The filtering, which is based on concepts and attributes of objects in the capability specification of the Web service and goal is carried out in the following manner:
+Listing 7 depicts the critical parts of the %Filter_Cap predicate.
+The filtering, which is based on concepts and attributes of objects in the capability specification of the Web service and goal, is carried out in the following manner:

-- 1) Lines 2 to 7 read goal and Web service pre and post conditions from their individual's modules. - 2) As the process of checking semantic and synonymous similarity of goal and Web service specifications are done in knowledge base module (GoalWsAttModule), in listing 2 line 8, attributes and concepts of goal pre-conditions are moved into GoalWsAttModule through %FindGoalOrWsAtt/2 predicate.
+- (1) Lines (2) to (7) read goal and Web service pre- and postconditions from their individual's modules. - (2) As the process of checking semantic and synonymous similarity of goal and Web service specifications are done in knowledge base module (GoalWsAttModule), in Listing 7 line (8), attributes and concepts of goal preconditions are inserted into GoalWsAttModule through %FindGoalOrWsAtt/2 predicate. - (3) Attributes and concepts of Web service preconditions are extracted via the %DC/2 predicate.

-- 3) Attributes and concepts of Web service pre-conditions are extracted via %DC/2 predicate.
-This transactional predicate decomposes Web service pre-conditions, and then extracted concepts and attributes are stored in different lists.
-Listing 2 line 9 shows that this predicate is called with ?WsPre as input parameter and an unbound variable ?Ws\Pre\Att\Cnp as output parameter. ?Ws\Pre\Att\Cnp is the list of concepts and their corresponding attributes in Web service pre-conditions. - 4) Finally, line 10 depicts %Check\Att\Cnp predicate that implements algorithm 1.
-It compares concepts and attributes related to goal pre-conditions with concepts and attributes associated to Web service pre-conditions based on semantic equivalency between them.
+This transactional predicate decomposes a Web service precondition, and then extracted concepts and attributes are stored in different lists.
+Listing 7 line (9) depicts the calling of this predicate with parameters ?WsPre (bound to a precondition) and ?Ws_Pre_Att_Cnp (a free variable).
+As a result of the call, ?Ws_Pre_Att_Cnp gets bound to the list of concepts and their corresponding attributes in the Web service precondition.

+(4) Finally, line (10) depicts %Check_Att_Cnp predicate that implements Algorithm 1.
+It compares concepts and attributes related to goal preconditions with concepts and attributes associated with Web service preconditions based on semantic equivalency between them.
 Output is the name of related Web services whose concepts and attributes exist in requested goal, as explained below.
-Web service names that pass through this level of filtering is stored in the knowledge base named FilteredWsModule.
+Web service names that pass through this level of filtering are stored in the knowledge base called FilteredWsModule.